-As you visit York, be sure to take some time to walk the York city walls.
-These medieval walls protected the city throughout the centuries, and it so amazing to feel that history as you climb the stairs.
+As you visit York, be sure to take some time to walk the York City walls.
+These medieval walls protected the city throughout the centuries, and it is so amazing to feel that history as you climb the stairs.
 Some of the stonework is from the 11th century!

 If you are traveling with young kids, be sure to wear a baby carrier versus dealing with a stroller.
 Between walking the walls and navigating the York maze of cobbled streets, it can make your life a little easier with young children.
 Just be sure not to bump their heads when you are in and out of the stairwells!
 Best of all, walking the walls is a free attraction, so take full advantage!

 You can take a short walk or a longer walk, depending on how much time you have.
 It is easy to turn around or exit the walls throughout your walk along the city walls.

 11. Free Walking Tours

 York offers some excellent free walking tours.
 These amazing guided tours offer daily 120 minute walk tour to anyone who wants to listen about the years of York!
 All of these particular tours meet outside of the York City Art Gallery near the Minster.

 These tours cover things like: